JBGruber/rollama/README.md

 Or you can install the development version of `rollama` from [GitHub](https://github.com/JBGruber/rollama).
-This version is updated more frequently and may contain bug fixes:
+This version is updated more frequently and may contain bug fixes (or new bugs):

 ``` r
 # install.packages("remotes")